gvwilson/thirdbit/src/fiction/bear/index.md

 "She's fine.
 She and my sister are—"
-The prince halted mid-sentence as Aft's passenger slid awkwardly down the side of the cloud and brushed her hands on her coat.
+The prince halted mid-sentence as Aft's passenger slid awkwardly down the side of the cloud, set a pair of heavy cases on the ground, and brushed her hands on her coat.

 "Your Highness,"